joy2362/seujobportal/README.md

 ## About SeuJobPortal

-SeuJobPortal is a web based which is only for Southeast university.This is a final year project.In this project There is Four 4 type of user
+SeuJobPortal is a web based which is only for Southeast university.This is a final year project.In this project There is 4 type of user
 - Teacher
 - Alumni
 - Student